 - You receive your care from a network provider.
-In most cases, care you receive from an out-ofnetwork provider will not be covered, unless it is emergent or urgent care or unless your plan or a network provider has given you a referral.
-This means that you will have to pay the provider in full for the services furnished. - You have a Primary care provider (a PCP) who is providing and overseeing your care. - Some of the services listed in the medical benefits chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from UHC Preferred Dual Complete FL-D001 (HMO D-SNP).
-There are also some services that require you to obtain approval by working directly with your assigned Care Team. - Covered services that may need approval in advance are marked by a double dagger (^{††}) in the medical benefits chart. - Network providers agree by contract to obtain prior authorization from the plan and agree not to balance bill you.
+In most cases, care you receive from an out-of-network provider will not be covered, unless it is emergent or urgent care or unless your plan or a network provider has given you a referral.
+This means that you will have to pay the provider in full for the services furnished. - You have a Primary care provider (a PCP) who is providing and overseeing your care. - Some of the services listed in the medical benefits chart are covered only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from UHC Preferred Dual Complete FL-D01P (HMO D-SNP). - Covered services that may need approval in advance are marked by a double dagger (††) in the medical benefits chart. - Network providers agree by contract to obtain prior authorization from the plan and agree not to balance bill you.